Tokyo organizers, IOC going ahead as planned with Olympics - WHIZ News

-The comments from spokesman Yoshihide Suga follow the assertion by IOC veteran member Richard Pound that organizers face a three-month window to decide the fate of the games.
+The comments from spokesman Yoshihide Suga follow the assertion by former IOC vice-president Dick Pound that organizers face a three-month window to decide the fate of the games.

 The Olympics are set to open on July 24 with 11,000 athletes.
 The Paralympics open Aug.
 25 with 4,400.